Fremantle Football Club: Rivalries

+West Coast Eagles

+Fremantle's biggest rivalry is with the other Western Australian team, the West Coast Eagles, who they play twice each year in the home and away season, in the fiercely contested "Western Derby" matches (pronounced /ˈdɝːbi/ in Western Australia).
+West Coast won the first nine encounters, but Fremantle broke the streak with a win in Round 16, 1999.
+When they met again a year later, Fremantle came back from 42 points down in the third quarter to win by a single point.
+Dubbed the "Demolition Derby", the match is infamous for its on-field brawls and resulting suspensions and fines, and is now remembered as a turning point in Fremantle's identity and competitiveness.
+Since then, the rivalry has been relatively even, with Fremantle holding 28 Derby wins overall to West Coast's 33.

-St Kilda controversies
+St Kilda

-The Dockers and the St Kilda Football Club have seen a number of controversial events between them, most notably the AFL siren controversy at York Park in 2006.
-The match was sent into a state of confusion with Fremantle leading by one point when the siren (which had not been very loud all game) was not heard by the umpires who then allowed St Kilda tagger Steven Baker to score a point after time had elapsed and, as a result, the match ended in a draw.
-The outcome of the game was taken to the AFL Commission and it was decided during the week that as the siren had gone Fremantle were judged to be the winners, disallowing Baker's point.
+The Dockers and the St Kilda Football Club have had several controversial encounters, most notably in 2006, when a match at Launceston's York Park ended in a dispute dubbed "Sirengate".
+While the match initially ended in a draw, the AFL overturned the draw result the following Wednesday after the match; the controversy was due to an off-field error made by the timekeepers not sounding the siren for long enough to confirm that the umpires heard it, as well as the siren not being loud enough for the field umpires to hear over the roar of the crowd in the first place, and Fremantle were eventually declared as one-point winners with no protest from St Kilda.
+It marked the first time a game result had later been overturned since 1900.

 During the 2011 off-season, Fremantle sacked coach Mark Harvey and replaced him with then-St Kilda coach Ross Lyon in controversial circumstances.
 The move was met with much criticism towards Fremantle's president, Steve Harris, and CEO, Steve Rosich, claiming that they had "backstabbed" Harvey.
 Lyon was also met with widespread criticism and was accused of backstabbing St Kilda by many Saints supporters as the club was made aware that Fremantle had approached Lyon during St Kilda's lead-up to its finals campaign.
 The two clubs contested a highly anticipated Friday night match in Round 4 of the 2012 AFL season at Etihad Stadium, with Fremantle winning by 13 points and Lyon being booed throughout the match.
-Lyon has since become Fremantle's longest serving and most successful coach.
+Lyon became Fremantle's longest serving and most successful coach before being sacked in 2019.
+He later returned for a second coaching stint at St Kilda in 2023, and his first game back was against Fremantle.